stanislawbartkowski/hdpwiredencryption/README.md

 In this article, I'm going to alleviate this pain and confusion and provide some practical steps and tools how to deal with that.<br>
 <br>
 # Prerequisities
-The HDP cluster should be installed and healthy.<br>
+The HDP cluster should be installed and healthy.
+Java and *keytool* is required.<br>

 The Wired Encryption does not interact with Kerberos, it does not matter if the cluster is Kerberized or not.<br>
-Encryption required certificates.
-Certificates can be signed by Trusted Authority.
-It is recommended but not always available.
-Another method is to use self-signed certificates which causes data to be encrypted and does not guarantee a full confidentiality.<br>
+Encryption required certificates which can be signed by Certificate Authority or self-signed.
+CA-signed certficates are recommended, self-signed certificates make data be encrypted but do not guarantee a full confidentiality.<br>
-The encryption is enabled for the following services: WebHDFS, MapReduce/TEZ and Yarn.<br>
+The encryption method desribed in this article is enabled for the following services: WebHDFS, MapReduce/TEZ and Yarn.<br>
-In this article, I'm going to apply self-signed certificates.<br>
-There should passwordless root ssh connection between the hosts where the tools is installed and all other hosts in the cluster.
+There should passwordless root ssh connection between the host where the tool is installed and all other hosts in the cluster.

-# Steps
- * Create self-signed certificates
- * Distribute and install certificates in SSL KeyStore
- * Create and distribute a client truststore containing public certificates for all hosts
- * Configure services for encryption
- # Certificates
- ## Security concern
+# Security concern
 The tool ships the scripts to the cluster nodes and executes them.
-It is very important to remove the scripts when the task is accomplished.
-Scripts *source.rc* and *custom.rc* contains the key and truststore password in plain text and it makes the potential security risk.
+The scripts when the task is completed.
+Scripts *source.rc* and *custom.rc* contains the key and truststore passwords in plain text and it makes the potential security risk.
 The scripts are transported to *root/re* directory on all hosts.

- ## Tools description
+# Tools description
 The tool comprised several simple and self-explaining bash scripts.
 The scripts generate and distribute across the cluster self-signed certificates.<br>

  Script | Description
 ------------ | -------------